dhowe/AdNauseamV1/README.md

     ```bash
     $ /Applications/Firefox.app/Contents/MacOS/firefox-bin -P      (on OSX)
     ```

-4. Cd into the AdNauseam folder you downloaded via git, and start Firefox with your new profile via cfx
+4. Cd into the AdNauseam folder you downloaded via git, and start Firefox with your new profile via jpm

     ```bash
     $ cd /path/to/adnauseam
-    $ cfx run -p path/to/your/new-firefox-profile
+    $ jpm run -p path/to/your/new-firefox-profile
     ```

 5. You should now be informed that you need an ad blocker to run AdNauseam, so install [AdBlock Plus](https://addons.mozilla.org/en-US/firefox/addon/adblock-plus/) or [AdBlock Edge](https://addons.mozilla.org/en-Us/firefox/addon/adblock-edge/).

 6. Quit the browser after the install, and then re-start Firefox with your profile:

     ```bash
-    $ cfx run -p path/to/your/new-firefox-profile
+    $ jpm run -p path/to/your/new-firefox-profile
     ```

 7. You can now browse the web, collecting ads in the AdNauseam menu and advault...
 Once you have made some changes, send us your [pull-request](https://help.github.com/articles/creating-a-pull-request/)!